kishore2494/personal-site/src/content/articles/navigating-tipping-points-new-era-technosocial-analysis.md

 draft: false
 ---

-# Navigating the Tipping Points of a New Era: A Technosocial Analysis

 ## THE GREAT PROGRESSION 2025–2050: Peter Leyden's "Turn-of-the-Wheel" Thesis — A 360° Briefing

 It seems we're shifting gears from the persistence of individual existence to the grand sweep of societal and technological transformation!
 Let's delve into Peter Leyden's perspective, which frames our current era as a period of profound, world-historic change, much like pivotal moments in the past.
 Think of this as a detailed account, presented in a structured yet conversational manner, of the technological and societal forces at play.